codahale/veil/docs/src/design/hkd.md

 like `/friends/alice`, where the secret key is mapped to a private key via the label `/`, which is then mapped to a private key via the label `friends`, which is then mapped to the final private key via the label `alice`.

-To derive a public key from a public key $Q$, the delta scalar $r$ is first multiplied by the curve's base element, then added to the public key element:
+To derive a public key from a public key $Q$, the delta scalar $r$ is first multiplied by the curve's base point, then added to the public key point:

 $$ Q' = Q + G^r $$